asputin, described as "The Holy Devil," moved to St. Petersburg in 1906 and began to gain access to the royal family of Tsar Nicholas II.

 As the Tsar and his family came under Rasputin's spell, the monarch's credibility suffered, his authority was undermined, and public distrust spread.

-At this time, Tsar Nicholas escalated his father's policy of restricting Jews and implimented a full anti-Jewish "pogrom" of cruel persecution.
+At this time, Tsar Nicholas escalated his father's policy of restricting Jews and implementing a full anti-Jewish "pogrom" of cruel persecution.